-While the Apeiron has no data and no theoretical model to back it up, it nevertheless derives from two reasonable expectations, two practical extrapolations.
+While universe clusters have no data to back them up, they nevertheless derive from two reasonable expectations, two practical extrapolations.

 First, in every sphere, be it physical or intellectual — we find that there’s always something outside or beyond that sphere.
 In thought as in space.
 Whatever we see or imagine, we can see or imagine something beyond that.
 This practical view of space can be questioned but not disproven either practically or theoretically.
 Given that we don’t understand the composition or nature of our universe, why would we assume that outer space be any different than the most fundamental aspect of the space in front of us?